Technigo/project-pizza/README.md

 ## The problem

+- One little thing is I wanted to add a break between the choices in the prompts, and found I could do it with "\n"
 - I was first a little confused regarding how the prompt would be saved.
 I first wrote it excactly as alert(), but then quickly realized I needed to add const or let before it in order to save the value that the customer writes into the prompt.
 I tested this, and basically everything using console.log()
 - I wanted my choices to be presented in new lines in the prompt-window, and found through google that \n works for this.
 - When doing the if/else-statement, I ran into a problem with "===" comparing excactly what was typed into the prompt-window = which was a string not a number.
 In some cases I changed for example 'xxx === 3' to 'xxx == 3', I also tried changing 3 for "3", and later I made a new variable using the method parseInt.
 In the future I will choose one way to do this and stick to it, but here I wanted to utilize different ways to do it, and also show you guys I know different ways to solve this issue.